AppStateESS/canopy-react-bigcheckbox/README.md

+## canopy-react-bigcheckbox

-This is a React script for use with Canopy/phpWebSite.
+This is a React script for use with AppStateESS/Canopy.
 It assumes you have Bootstrap 4 and FontAwesome 5 available.
 A class named "pointer" is used.